kate-eisen/kate-eisen.github.io/updates.md

 <td  width="90%" style="padding-bottom:10px;">
 I'm excited to be a TA for Chemical Ecology this semester!
 Looking forward to getting students curious about the roles that chemistry plays in many systems, from plants & insects to marine inverts!
 I'll be giving a guest lecture on the chemical ecology of invasive species, as part of the final segment of the course, Chemical Ecology in the Anthropocene. <br> <br>

-Our meta-analysis of experimental studies of selection on floral traits is out in an issue at *Evolution*!
+Our meta-analysis of experimental studies of selection on floral traits is out in an issue at <i>Evolution</i>!
 This has been a long-time collaboration with Chris Caruso (University of Guelph), Ryan Martin (Case Western University), and Nina Sletvold (Uppsala University).
 You can check out the full text [here](https://doi.org/10.1111/evo.13639).
  </td>

 </tr>